 The Community Cultivators Training Program is a season-long opportunity to learn the ins and outs of organic food production while helping to care for community gardens in Mississauga.
-This program requires a commitment for the whole growing season (May-October).
-Participants aged 15 and older may benefit most from the program.
-It is aimed at those with little or no gardening experience.
-High school student participants can earn over 40 hours of Volunteer Community Service.
-Interested individuals can learn more here.
-Shifts:
+This program requires a weekly commitment for the whole growing season (March-October).
+Participants will all levels of experience and aged 15-105 are welcome!
+Interested individuals can learn more here

 Are you talented with a camera and passionate about capturing moments in the community that can tell an inspiring story?
 We need volunteer photographers for the many exciting programs, demonstrations, and workshops that we facilitate in the community.
 If interested,